WEHI Logo

-You can type or copy and paste data from a text document or an Excel spreadsheet.
+or paste data into the box from a text document or Excel spreadsheet.

 Data Requirements: